Chetan496/certified-gcp-cloud-engineer/03-elastic-cloud-infrastructure/cloud-interconnect.md

 - Partner Interconnect:
     - Dedicated bandwidth connections to VPC network through a service provider
     - 50 Mbps - 10 Gbps per connection

+Note: there is no exact equivalent service like AWS Transit Gateway in GCloud.
+Cloud Interconnect is a bit similar to AWS Transit Gateway (althout AWS Direct connect and Cloud Interconnect are more similar).

 | Feature                   | Google Cloud Interconnect                                | Cloud VPN                                            |
 |---------------------------|----------------------------------------------------------|------------------------------------------------------|